Pollinators: butterflies and moths

 BUTTERFLIES AND MOTHS Q&A

 Most people know butterflies are pollinators, but so are moths.
 Here we’ve answered a few questions about moths and butterflies.
-You can see plenty of both on The Lizard, and we’d love you to get out and do some counting during Big Butterfly Count 2015.
-You can send your records in to Butterfly Conservation during the Count – the link is at the bottom of this page.
+You can see plenty of both on The Lizard, and we’d love you to get out and do some counting during the Big Butterfly Count each year.

 How closely are butterflies and moths related?